coq/coq/INSTALL.md

 coq_environment.txt
 -------------------
-Coq binaries which honor environment variables, such as `COQLIB`, can be seeded values for these variables by placing a text file named `coq_environment.txt` next to them.
-The file can contain assignments like `COQLIB="some path"`, that is a variable name followed by `=` and a string that follows OCaml's escaping conventions.
+Coq binaries which honor environment variables, such as `ROCQLIB`, can be seeded values for these variables by placing a text file named `coq_environment.txt` next to them.
+The file can contain assignments like `ROCQLIB="some path"`, that is a variable name followed by `=` and a string that follows OCaml's escaping conventions.
 This feature can be used by installers of binary package to make Coq aware of its installation path.